Thomas Norris (died 1599)

 Sir Thomas Norris (1556–1599) was an English soldier.
 He sat in the Irish House of Commons, and was made Lord President of Munster in Ireland.
 His last name is sometimes spelt Norreys.

 Family

-He was the fifth son of Henry Norris, 1st Baron Norreys, of Rycote House and Wytham Abbey in Oxfordshire (the latter previously in Berkshire), and his wife, Margery, the youngest daughter of John Williams, 1st Baron Williams of Thame.
+He was the fifth of the six sons of Henry Norris, 1st Baron Norreys, of Rycote House and Wytham Abbey in Oxfordshire (the latter previously in Berkshire), and his wife, Margery, the youngest daughter of John Williams, 1st Baron Williams of Thame.

 He matriculated at Magdalen College, Oxford, in 1571, aged 15, graduating Bachelor of Arts on 6 April 1576.
 Sir John Norris, and Sir Edward Norris were his brothers.

 He married Bridget, daughter of Sir William Kingsmill of Sydmonton Court in Hampshire and Bridget Raleigh, by whom he had one daughter, Elizabeth, his sole heiress, who married Sir John Jephson of Froyle in Hampshire.
 She died in 1624, to her husband's intense grief.
 Their son William Jephson sat in the Long Parliament.
 Norreys built Mallow Castle, which remained in his daughter's family until the 1980s.